appcircleio/appcircle-select-java-version-component/README.md

 # Appcircle Select Java Version

 This step switches to the selected Java version during the build process.

-If your runner is self-hosted, ensure that the selected Java version is available in your environment.
+If your runner is self-hosted, ensure that the selected Java version is available in your runner environment.
 If not, you must install the required version before this step.

 ## Required Input Variables

 - `$AC_SELECTED_JAVA_VERSION`: Select the Java version to switch to.
 If the selected version is not available on the runner, an error will occur.
-[Check available Java versions for your runner](https://docs.appcircle.io/infrastructure/android-build-infrastructure#java-version).
+Check available Java versions for the Appcircle cloud-hosted runners [here](https://docs.appcircle.io/infrastructure/android-build-infrastructure#java-version).